Shreyas2831/Falcon_Defender.Hack4Soc/README.md

 # Falcon_Defender.Hack4Soc

 # Impact-Analysis
-Feedback Analysis for the councellors to track their profile.
+Feedback Analysis for the councellors to collect and analyse the feedback.

 # Requirements
 In order to use these whole system you require Jupyter notebook, Google spreadsheet, Google form API, Any IDE for website development,.